yogster/blog/content/post/you-should-be-using-signal.md

 # So how is Signal different?

 Signal is **open source, nonprofit and audited regularly**.
 Being open source means the code is open to independent review, the security designs are well-documented, and everybody can use the code for free.
-In fact, [WhatsApp started using the Signal protocol in 2016][9].
+In fact, [WhatsApp started using Signal's secure messaging in 2016][9].
 So if WhatsApp uses the same secure protocol as Signal, what's the difference?
 Again the answer lies in [Signal's privacy policy][10] (edited for readability):

 ---
 #### Information we store